-As inscribed on the memorial to the George Prince Ferry, located at the East Bank Bridge Park in Destrehan, Louisiana.:
+As inscribed on the memorial to the George Prince Ferry, located at the East Bank Bridge Park in Destrehan, La.: "When you pass

 It was 40 degrees Fahrenheit and dark at dawn, without fog, as the 50-year-old George Prince Ferry

 was making its passageway across the Mississippi River from Destrehan to Luling.
 The skipper was captain Gene Auletta.
 Ninety-five people were aboard that morning, most of them young men who worked at the plants on the riverbank.

 As the George Prince

 traveled close to a mile from the East Bank to the West Bank, a 22,000-ton Norwegian tanker, the Frosta